abuturabofficial/w3-blog/content/page/about/index.md

 ## 🌟 Founder/Owner 🌟

-Hi, I’m **Sajid Mahmood** aka **AbuTurab**—a self-taught tech enthusiast exploring Windows, Linux, cloud technologies, and cybersecurity.
+Hi, I’m **Sajid Mahmood** — a self-taught tech enthusiast exploring Windows, Linux, cloud technologies, and cybersecurity.
 I share insights on system administration, security practices, and tools to optimize and secure systems.

 This space reflects my learning journey, where I document and simplify complex concepts for others.
 Let’s learn, explore, and grow together in the world of tech!